Last Updated on July 27, 2024

-AP CSP Practice Test 2021 Questions Answers [PDF]: College Board’s Advanced Placement® Program (AP®) Computer Science Principles (CSP) exam practice test.
-There are a total of 35 multiple choice question answers.
-In addition, you can download this practice test in a PDF file.
+AP CSP Practice Test 2021 Questions Answers [PDF]: This is the College Board’s Advanced Placement® Program (AP®) Computer Science Principles (CSP) exam practice test.
+It has 35 multiple-choice questions and can be downloaded as a PDF file.

-What is AP Computer Science Principles and what will you learn in the class?
+What are AP Computer Science Principles, and what will you learn in the class?
 The AP Computer Science Principles course is designed to give students a broad overview of computing.
 In the course, students learn how to use computer science to create algorithms and programs that solve problems.

 AP CSP Practice Test 2021